Do You Need Java To Learn Hadoop?

 The Big Data and Hadoop training course from Edureka is designed to enhance your knowledge and skills to become a successful Hadoop developer.
 Click here in case you wish to know more.

-Rare requirements for Java coding
+Rare Requirements for Java coding

 However, Java coding is needed if you wish to add user-defined functions to Pig, Hive and other tools.
 This is required only if you wish to create custom input/output formats.
 We are happy to inform that this requirement is a rarity.

 Another rare scenario where basic Java coding might be necessary is for debugging.
 In the rare event of a Hadoop program crashing, you might need to debug the program using Java.
-It’s a fair guess how insignificant a debugging role is going to be, in your career.

 Still not convinced that you can learn Hadoop without knowing Java?
 Watch the webinar below and learn how Hadoop is relevant for a person from a non-programming background!